idezentas/marquee-scroller-tr/README.md

 * LittleFS is used instead of SPIFFS.
 * Moonrise and moonset have been added.
 (Thanks to <a href="https://github.com/ThingPulse/esp8266-weather-station">ThingPulse</a>)
 * Room temperature measurement feature has been added with BMP180 sensor.

-## NOTICE
-The latest version of Marquee Scroller 3.01 works with **ESP8266 Core 3.0.2** -- if you are upgrading from Marquee Scroller 2.X version this may require you to enter in all your API Keys and settings.
-Always meake sure you have coppied all your API keys somewhere before updating.
-The ESP8266 Core 3.0.2 uses the newer FS (file system) that may require a fresh start on the configuration.
-Make sure you update to the latest version of WifiManager library (link below).
-* Removed Bitcoin features in 3.0

 ## Features include:
 * Accurate Clock refresh off Internet Time Servers